getzlab/BTC_Cell_Line_Atlas_Manuscript/README.md

 Each directory contains the necessary code to generate the plots for that figure or analysis. which are then saved in a local`output_X/` subdirectory within the same folder.

-The required input files are loaded either from the`input_data/` directory, the current`output_X/` directory, or the`output_X/` directories of previous figures.
+Set the `working_dir` variable to `your-path/BTC_Cell_Line_Atlas_Manuscript`.
+The required input files will be loaded either from the`input_data/`, the local`output_X/`, or the`output_X/` directories of previous figures or analyses.

 ## 🛠 Requirements

-- For information regarding R packages, please refer to the .html files located in the `Figure1/ouput_fig1/` directory.
+- For information regarding R packages, please refer to the .html files located in the `Figure1/output_fig1/` directory.
 - The Python code was developed and tested using Python version 3.10.6 in PyCharm IDE (Professional Edition).
 - Required packages listed in `requirements.txt`